tynzeetattoos/chore-chart/README.md

 Family Chore Chart Web App
-An interactive, mobile-friendly chore chart web application designed to help distribute household chores among your children—Skylar (11), Adyson (5), and Lucas (3).
-This app aims to instill cleanliness and responsibility while reducing the cleaning workload on you and your wife.
+An interactive, mobile-friendly chore chart web application designed to help distribute household chores among your children.
+This app aims to instill cleanliness and responsibility in your children while reducing the cleaning workload on you and your wife.

 Demo
 Live Demo